Step Teen Checking Review 2024

 Frequently Asked Questions (FAQs)

 A person must be 18 years old to open and maintain a bank account in the United States.
-For any Step user who is under the age of 18 years old, a sponsor is needed.
+For any Step user that is under the age of 18 years old, a sponsor is needed.
 A Step sponsor is someone over the age of 18 years old.
 Your sponsor will have access to see what is happening with your Step account until you are 18 years old and can legally maintain your account privately.

 Where can I use my Step card?